SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Nikhil

 Yes.
-Thank you for giving me the opportunity and congratulations on a great set of numbers.
-My first question is like first table hotel, what is our targeted occupancy over there?
+Thank you for giving me the opportunity, and congratulations on a great set of numbers.
+So my first question is for a stable hotel, what is our targeted occupancy over there?

 Ravi Shankar